randy3k/SyntaxManager/README.md

 Syntax Manager for Sublime Text 2/3
 ====================
-Manage settings for muliple syntax
+Manage settings for muliple syntaxes.

 I don't understand why ST makes it so difficult to toogle the same setting across several different syntaxes.
 For example, if someone wants to enable `auto_match_enabled` for `python` and `c`.
-He has to create two files under `Packages/User/Python.sublime-settings` and `Packages/User/C.sublime-settings`.
+He has to create two files `Packages/User/Python.sublime-settings` and `Packages/User/C.sublime-settings`.
 Then add, in each of the files,

 	"auto_match_enabled": true